-Deposits redeemable at notice are savings deposits and time
+Deposits redeemable at notice are savings deposits and time deposits for which a request for the disposal of funds has been submitted.

 Repos are a counterpart of cash received in exchange for securities sold by reporting institutions at a given price under a firm commitment to repurchase the same (or similar) securities at a fixed price on a specified future date.